Venezuela's Chavez remembered with pomp and protests

 "Chavez didn't die, he multiplied!" read a scrolling headline on state TV.

-Government supporters interviewed by Reuters were disdainful of the demonstrators, but were also frank in their criticism of Maduro for failing to right the economy or forge his own path.
+Government supporters interviewed by Reuters were disdainful of the demonstrators, but were also frank in their criticism of Maduro for failing to right the economy or forge his own path out of his mentor's shadow.

 "This year has been one to remember our commander, and then rebuild our revolution.
 First we were in shock, but we had to breathe deep and keep fighting," said Marisol Aponte, a diehard 'Chavista' and teacher from a poor zone of west Caracas.